moose cabin

 Directions

 From Philipsburg, travel south on Highway 1 for about 7 miles to the junction with Skalkaho Highway/Highway 38.
-Turn right onto Highway 38 and continue west for about 9 miles and turn left onto Moose Lake Road/Forest Road 5106.
+Turn right onto Highway 38 and continue west for about 9 miles, then turn left onto Moose Lake Road/Forest Road 5106.
 Travel another 9 miles to the cabin.
-Winter weather conditions may require visitors to park on the main road and walk about 200 yards to the cabin.
+In winter, the final quarter-mile may require walking, skiing, or snowmobiling.

 Amenities